astrohart/MFR/MFR.Settings.Configuration.Events/README.md

 ##### Summary

-Gets a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') tha contains the former value of the fully-qualified pathname of the folder in which this application's operations are started.
+Gets a [String](http://msdn.microsoft.com/query/dev14.query?appId=Dev14IDEF1&l=EN-US&k=k:System.String 'System.String') that contains the former value of the fully-qualified pathname of the folder in which this application's operations are started.